MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/configure-xbl/dev-center/rich-presence-configuration.md

 # Configure Rich Presence on Windows Dev Center

-Rich Presence strings display a user's in-game activity.
-They are displayed under a player's Gamertag in the **Friends & clubs** list as well as in their Xbox Live user profile.
+A Rich Presence string displays a user's in-game activity after the name of the game that the user is playing, separated by a hyphen.
+A Rich Presence string is displayed under a player's Gamertag in the **Friends & clubs** list as well as in the player's Xbox Live user profile.
 Configured Rich Presence strings are appended to the name of the game being played.
 If you create a game called BubblePop and configure the Rich Presence string "Popping bubbles with friends", your configured string would produce "BubblePop - Popping bubbles with friends" as a status.
 Below you can see how a Rich Presence string will appear in context.

 In the following screenshot Xbox Live users **Last Roar** and **Lucha Uno** are playing games using Rich Presence strings.